Baker's Bay: Golf club controversy

 Baker's Bay and Gumelemi Cay are the location of the Baker's Bay Golf & Ocean Club, as well as the controversy surrounding it.
 In 2004, the Discovery Land Company began the megadevelopment project, which is largely believed by conservation groups to have destroyed the area.
 Three independent scientists believe the coral reef will be destroyed by the construction of a golf course, marina and development structures.
+Despite these concerns, construction on the golf course began in 2006 and was completed and opened in 2012.